zhihanyang2022/pytorch-wgan/README.md

      - Batch normalization
      - ConvTranspose

+## Related work

+We provide an (possibly) alternative result to the following work:

+- https://github.com/kremerj/gan: WGAN on 1d distribution; however, it uses one-sided and diverges after good initial learning
+- https://chunliangli.github.io/docs/dltp17gan.pdf: shows that WGAN cannot learn simple 1d distributions

 ## WGAN-GP with MLPs on 1D distributions

-LayerNorm and two-sides gradient penalty were required for this to work nicely.
+LayerNorm and two-sided gradient penalty were required for this to work nicely.

 ### Normal